EMCO Wheaton

 EMCO Wheaton is a multinational manufacturing company headquartered in the United Kingdom and Germany.
 It makes fuelling systems, as well as fluid loading and unloading products for oil and gas, chemical, fuel, and food and beverages.
-The company is one of four strategic brands that form part of parent company Ingersoll Rand Transport Solutions.
+The company is one of four strategic brands that form part of the parent company Ingersoll Rand Transport Solutions.
 It works across a wide range of different sectors, including road, rail, marine and aviation.
 It is the largest loading and unloading arms manufacturer in the world and has representation in more than 110 countries.

 History

 EMCO Wheaton’s roots stretch back more than 130 years, with the creation of two separate companies.
-The first was Wheaton Petroleum Valves, founded in Newark, New Jersey in 1892; the second was The Empire Manufacturing Company, established in London, Canada in 1903.
+The first was Wheaton Petroleum Valves, founded in Newark, New Jersey in 1892; the second was The Empire Manufacturing Company, established in London, Ontario in 1903.
 Upon incorporation in 1906, The Empire Manufacturing Company changed its name to EMCO Brass and in 1927 entered into an exclusive licensee arrangement with Wheaton Petroleum Valves, creating ‘EMCO Wheaton’ for the first time.

 In 1949, EMCO Brass Limited was set up in Croydon, in what is now a part of Greater London.
 This plant manufactured Wheaton petroleum valves under licence and was the first subsidiary to be established outside of North America.
 The Croydon plant soon proved too small and the company was relocated to Margate, Kent in 1952, where the company can be found today.

-In 1965, EMCO Wheaton acquired Buckeye Iron and Brass Works based in Dayton, Ohio.
+In 1965, EMCO Wheaton acquired Buckeye Iron and Brass Works, based in Dayton, Ohio.
 The company manufactured nozzles, dry-break couplings and underwing aircraft refuelling couplers.
 Finally, in 1967 all outstanding Wheaton shares were purchased by EMCO Limited, bringing all three major brands – EMCO, Wheaton and Buckeye – under single ownership.

 In September 1995, EMCO Wheaton’s distribution, transportation and marine business was sold to Syltone – a UK-based company.
 Syltone introduced a manufacturing consolidation programme, which ceased production of loading arms at Margate.
 EMCO Wheaton UK became the hub company for tank truck equipment, while EMCO Wheaton GmbH, in Kirchhain, Germany became the hub company for marine loading arms.

 In January 2004, Illinois-based Gardner Denver acquired Syltone and the EMCO Wheaton businesses were consolidated.
-Gardner Denver positioned the brands within its energy and infrastructure group, where they can still be found to this day.
+Gardner Denver positioned the brands within its energy and infrastructure group, where they remain to this day.
 Later on in 2006, TODO was added to the EMCO Wheaton portfolio, strengthening the company’s offering with the addition of premium couplings and adapters.

 In 2013, global investment firm KKR purchased Gardner Denver.
-The company continues to support EMCO Wheaton and its ambition to provide the best fuel and loading systems for customers across the world.
+The company continues to support EMCO Wheaton.

 In early 2020, Gardner Denver merged with Ingersoll Rand.
 In 2021, Ingersoll Rand Transport Solutions was established as the parent organisation for four strategic brands: EMCO Wheaton, TODO, GHH Rand Transport and Gardner Denver Transport.
-These businesses work collaboratively to provide a complete suite of solutions for customers working across logistics and transport.